jenv/jenv/README.md

 	    $ jenv add oracle-1.7.0 /path/to/java/home
 	~~~

-6. Configure which JVM to use, globaly or by directory
+6. Configure which JVM to use (globally, by directory or for the current shell instance)

 	~~~  sh
 	    $ jenv global oracle-1.7.0